 Startle and Surprise

-Required Intensity for Effective Airplane Upset Training
+Required Intensity for Effective UPRT

-Considering the counterintuitive nature of some of the information and skills in comparison to flight within the normal envelope, we have to understand that the process of ingraining new skills which must be reliable in the face of an escalating upset threat takes a certain amount of time.
-The repetitive practice of new skills is now well understood to help create consistent response, even when danger and stress levels are high, but this process of imprinting, of creating new mental models that assist pattern recognition is not immediate.
+Considering the counterintuitive nature of some of the information and skills in comparison to flight within the normal envelope, we have to understand that the process of ingraining new skills which must be reliable in the face of an escalating upset threat does take a certain amount of time.
+The need for repetitive practice of new skills to create a consistent response, even when danger is imminent and stress levels are high, is well understood.
+The process of creating new mental models, or imprinting new neural pathways that assist in pattern recognition is not immediate.